meteor/tutorial-tools/docs/tutorial-step-diff-compiler.md

 <h1>Git patch compiler for generating code snippets</h1>

+To generate code snippet metadate from a Git repository, use the `mdg:tutorial-step-diff-compiler` package.

 ```sh
 meteor add mdg:tutorial-step-diff-compiler
 ```

-A Meteor build plugin that compiles concatenated git patch files so that it can be used to display code snippets in a tutorial.
+This Meteor build plugin compiles git patch files so that they can be used to display code snippets in a tutorial.

 ### Usage